+To learn why self-control is a fruit of the Spirit

+OBJECTIVE:

 To identify one way you can show self-control in your daily life, even when it is difficult

-- projector and laptop
+ESTIMATED DURATION:

+45 minutes

+SUPPLIES NEEDED:

-- 2. blank paper for each participant
+- 1. blank paper for each participant

-- 3. pen for each participant
+- 2. pen for each participant

+OPENING PRAYER

+In the name of the Father, and the Son, and the Holy Spirit.

 O Holy Spirit, grace me with your fruit - love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.

+Amen.

 (A Prayer by Archbishop Anastasios of Albania)

+ICEBREAKER

+10 minutes

+Play freeze tag with participants.